-Bone is an estrogen-responsive tissue, and tamoxifen can act as either an estrogen agonist or estrogen antagonist with respect to bone, depending on the menstrual status of a woman.
-123,163-165 In premenopausal women, tamoxifen may oppose the more potent effects of estrogen on the bone and potentially increase the risk for osteoporosis, whereas tamoxifen in the presence of typically lower estrogen levels in postmenopausal women is associated with an increase in BMD.
-73,74 However, the NCCN Breast Cancer Risk Reduction Panel does not recommend monitoring BMD in premenopausal patients on tamoxifen, since development of osteopenia/osteoporosis in this population is considered unlikely.
-Raloxifene has been shown to increase BMD and to reduce incidence of vertebral bone fracture in postmenopausal women when compared with placebo.
-133,136 Results from the STAR trial did not reveal any difference in the incidence of bone fracture in the groups of postmenopausal women on either raloxifene or tamoxifen.
-75,76 Changes in BMD are of concern in women on Al therapy.
-Therefore, a baseline BMD scan is recommended before initiating therapy with an AI such as anastrozole or exemestane.
+Bone is an estrogen-responsive tissue, and tamoxifen can act as either an estrogen agonist or estrogen antagonist with respect to bone, depending on the menstrual status of a woman. ^{115,156-158} In premenopausal women, tamoxifen may oppose the more potent effects of estrogen on the bone and potentially increase the risk for osteoporosis, whereas tamoxifen in the presence of typically lower estrogen levels in postmenopausal women is associated with an increase in BMD. ^{100,101} However, the NCCN Breast Cancer Risk Reduction Panel does not recommend monitoring BMD in premenopausal patients on tamoxifen, since development of osteopenia/osteoporosis in this population is considered unlikely.
+Raloxifene has been shown to increase BMD and to reduce incidence of vertebral bone fracture in postmenopausal women when compared with placebo. ^{125,128} Results from the STAR trial did not reveal any difference in the incidence of bone fracture in the groups of postmenopausal women on either raloxifene or tamoxifen. ^{102,103}

+Changes in BMD are of concern in women on Al therapy.
+Therefore, a baseline BMD scan is recommended for post-menopausal women before initiating therapy with an Al such as anastrozole or exemestane.